superruzafa/visual-scala-reference/_en/functions/diff.md

 }
 ~~~

-`diff` calculates de multiset difference between this and the `as` collection.
+`diff` computes the multiset difference between this and the `as` collection.

 <figure class="diagram">
   <img src="images/diff.svg" alt="diff function">